noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Effect on Audience
 The use of these techniques helps the audience put themselves in the shoes of each member of the 'five.
-However, despite this, no interiewee nor narrator cares to offer the boys sympathy.
-As if
+However, despite this, no interviewee nor narrator cares to offer the boys sympathy or excuses them from

 ## Media Coverage of event
 ***Show 0:48:50 to 0:49:53 (This is the news report with the kids in it)***